g-leech/argmin-gravitas/_posts/2020-8-22-nice-stuff.markdown

 </div>
 <br>

+* Travel medicine (£15 / year).
+Many discomforts are now optional.
+When I travel a carry a little bag of pills: paracetamol/ibuprofen/aspirin/lysine form for migraines + melatonin + ACC + loratadine + loperamide + calcium carbonate.
+This is nice enough for myself, but every trip I find myself giving some to a fellow.

 * <a href="{{dahon}}">Dahon Espresso D24</a> folding bike (<a href="{{c2w}}">£320</a> on the Cycle To Work scheme, down from £530).
 Full size wheels and front suspension: fine for offroad.
 Folding means you can take it on trains, subways and car boots despite the size.
 The wheels it comes with are ridiculously thick, but you can get road ones.
 Probably saves me about 100 hours a year walking, and also gives me joy.
 I loved the old version, which had <a href="{{pump}}">a bike pump</a> hidden in the seat column. <br>
 _Expected lifespan_: 10 years light use with £100 annual service. <br>
 _Cost per year_: £120 per year, amortised.